kfanonuevo/Anonuevo-Kassandra-CS0065-AN43-AS2/DemoEarlyWarningTool/README.md

 This repository contains the required output for Asynchronous Activity 1.
 The project uses KNIME to predict student risk status from academic performance data.

 ## Files
-- `Student Performance Prediction.knwf` - exported KNIME workflow
+- `StudentPerformancePrediction.knwf` - exported KNIME workflow
 - `student_performance_knime.csv` - dataset used by the workflow

 ## Algorithms